created Mar 21, 2017

 That's a geeky approach, which is probably beyond the capabilities of most non-techy people.
 It requires making security updates to the software and maybe tweaks to the code, which means acting like a sys-admin and programmer at times.

-Static site generating software does not rely on a database, which means one fewer item that needs to be worried about, regarding security and uptime.
+Static site generating software does not rely on a database, which means one fewer item that needs to be maintained, regarding security and uptime.
+This is a simpler setup.

 For static sites, the web posts are stored in text files on the file system, which can be easily downloaded for backup purposes.